 It is nice when you have set aside a budget and you want to spend it on your close people and show your gratitude, but with an Indonesian wedding, this also mean that you will ask them to wait in line just to get to see you on your special day and to get into another line to eat, all while standing up.
 The V.I.P guests aren’t those who are the closest to you, they are not those who hold the most special place in your life either.

-If the goal is to share happiness on your happy day, there are plenty of activities to choose from; holding private events or donate your money for the cause that you support.
-It is crazy to blow away the money that you earn by working for thousands of hours (or sometimes the money that you don’t even have) in just several hours.
+If the goal is to share happiness on your happy day, there are plenty of activities to choose from; holding private events or donate your money for the cause that you support are just to mention some.
+I personally think that it is crazy to blow away the money that you earn by working for thousands of hours (or sometimes the money that you don’t even have) in just several hours.